 Just 1-2 Daily Servings of Leafy Greens Slows Cognitive Decline, Study Finds

-A new study published in Neurology demonstrates that a daily dose of leafy greens – think spinach, kale, collard greens, bok choy — is linked to sharper memory and slower cognitive decline in seniors.
+A 2018 study published in Neurology demonstrates that a daily dose of leafy greens – think spinach, kale, collard greens, bok choy — is linked to sharper memory and slower cognitive decline in seniors.

 Leafy greens consumption slows cognitive decline substantially

 To understand the relationship between leafy greens and age-related cognitive changes, 960 seniors with an average age of 81 and no signs of dementia underwent a variety of memory tests, while scientists monitored their eating and lifestyle habits.
 The people were placed in one of five groups, based upon the amount of greens they consumed.
 The top group, representing those who ate the most leafy greens, ate an average of 1.3 servings per day.
 (One serving equals ½ cup of cooked greens or 1 cup of raw greens.)
 The bottom bracket represented those who ate little to no greens.
 After five years of observation, the top group’s rate of cognitive decline was half the lowest group’s decline rate.

 Past research on vegetables and brain health also supports the latest findings.
 A 2006 study found that women who ate large quantities of vegetables – specifically, leafy greens and cruciferous veggies, like broccoli and cauliflower – had less cognitive decline.

 Vitamin E, vitamin K, lutein, beta carotene and folate are key compounds in leafy greens